Hikmer/PowerBI-GCC/README.md

 Download the AdminTenantReport template file and point the data source to the JSON file exported using the PowerShell script.

-You should now have a current listing of all your Workspaces, Users, Reports, Dashboards, Datasets and Dataflows if a very handy Power BI report.
+You should now have a current listing of all your Workspaces, Users, Reports, Dashboards, Datasets and Dataflows in a very handy Power BI report.